zostay/RakuWAPI/README.md

 5.1 Application Environment
 ---------------------------

 The application environment differs from the request environment described in 2.0.1, 2.1.1, and 2.2.1 in that it only includes the global values.
-The application environment passed to `setup-app`, `teardown-app`, and `provide-app` MUST include at least the following keys and the corresponding values defined in 2.0.1:
+The application environment passed to `setup-app` and `teardown-app` MUST include at least the following keys and the corresponding values defined in 2.0.1:

   * p6w.version